secretstartups/handbook/customer-success/csm/success-plans/index.html.md

 #### Account Plan

-The [account plan](/handbook/sales/account-planning/) is owned by the SAL or AE on an account, with the CSM and SA as contributors.
+The [account plan](/handbook/sales/account-planning/) is owned by the SAE or AE on an account, with the CSM and SA as contributors.
 The account plan focuses on the account team's strategy to win, retain, and expand the partnership and business relationship with key customers

 ## Components of a Success Plan